ImperialCollegeLondon/pnflow/README.md

 The code is already compiled to bin/pnextract.exe and bin/pnflow.exe, Win64 executables (extract the bin.7z to see these files) using MinGW compilers.

-The compilation can be done in Linux by running in the top-level directory (where this file is):
+In Linux, the compilation can be done by running in the top-level directory (where this file is):

     make -j